TerryV8/click-count/docs/terraform_instance_load_balancer.md

 }
 ```

-Then you can go to AWS, to get the endpoint load balancer.
-To attack one of the Redis Replicas Kubernetes type the
+Then you can go to AWS UI Console to get the endpoint load balancer.
-"endpoint_address:30808/clickCount"
+In the internet navigator, you can attack one of the Redis Replicas Kubernetes by typing the "endpoint_address:30808/clickCount" (eg. )